cloudflare/stpyv8/docs/source/api/context.rst

    1
    2

-If you want to provide more complicated properties and methods to the Javascript code, you could pass a customized global object instance when create the :py:class:`JSContext`.
+If you want to provide more complicated properties and methods to the Javascript code, you could pass a customized global object instance when the :py:class:`JSContext` instance is created.

 .. testcode::